ML-Course-2025b/session5/material/part2.md

 **4.3 Regularization Technique: Early Stopping**

-Early Stopping is a simple yet effective regularization technique to prevent overfitting by stopping the training process proactively.
-This section mirrors Activity 2, Part 2.
+Overfitting occurs when a model learns the training data too well, including its noise and specific idiosyncrasies, leading to poor performance on new, unseen data.
+While visualizing training history helps *diagnose* overfitting, we need techniques to *prevent* or *mitigate* it.
+Early Stopping is a simple yet effective regularization technique.

-*   **Concept:** Monitor a chosen metric (typically validation loss) during training.
-If the metric does not improve for a specified number of consecutive epochs (known as `patience`), stop the training.
-Optionally, restore the model weights from the epoch where the monitored metric was best.
+*   **Concept:** Monitor a chosen metric (typically validation loss, `val_loss`) during training.
+If the metric does not improve for a specified number of consecutive epochs (defined by the `patience` parameter), stop the training process.
+This prevents the model from continuing to train into the overfitting regime where validation performance degrades.
+Optionally, using `restore_best_weights=True` ensures the model weights are reverted to the state from the epoch where the monitored metric showed the best performance.

 <img src="./img/Early-Stopping.png" width="50%">